crisschan/mcp-jacoco-reporter/README.md

 - **Customizable Analysis**: Filter coverage data by specific metrics of interest

 # Installation
-To install mcp-jacoco-reporter using uv:
+Install MCP-JaCoCo using uv with this configuration:
 ```
 {
   "mcpServers": {